ESA title

 Magnetic activity

 The Sun also generates energy from magnetic activity.
-Varying on an 11-year cycle, this activity can be roughly tracked by the number of dark spots that appear on the Sun’s surface.
+Varying on an 11-year cycle, called the solar cycle, this activity can be roughly tracked by the number of dark spots that appear on the Sun’s surface.
 Magnetic explosions called solar flares often accompany these sunspots.
-The most recent peak in the Sun’s cycle of activity occurred in 2014, with the next expected in 2025.

 ESA missions

-Scientists are using data from three ESA missions – Solar Orbiter, SOHO and Cluster – to discover more about how the Sun works and how it affects Earth.
-Whilst Solar Orbiter takes the closest ever images of the Sun to unravel the mysteries of the solar cycle, SOHO studies explosions on the Sun and detects solar storms heading our way, and Cluster measures the effects of this activity on Earth’s magnetic environment.
+Scientists are using data from multiple ESA missions to discover more about how the Sun works and how it affects Earth.
+Among these is Solar Orbiter, which takes the closest ever images of the Sun to unravel the mysteries of the solar cycle.
+Nearing three decades of operation, SOHO studies explosions on the Sun and detects solar storms heading our way.
+Proba-2 is watching the Sun in ultraviolet (UV) light and Proba-3 is testing out a new way to image the Sun's faint atmosphere, called the corona.
+Science mission Cluster (2000–2024) and Earth observer Swarm (2013–present) have been measuring the effects of this activity on Earth’s magnetic environment; they will be followed up by Smile and NanoMagSat.
+And for better space weather forecasting, Vigil will watch the side of the Sun and stream a constant feed of near real-time data on potentially hazardous solar activity before it rolls into Earth's view.

 Solar Orbiter: Answering the big questions